 Other opera engagements have included La frugola Il Tabarro and Gianetta Don Bucefalo (Wexford Festival Opera), Miss Jessel Turn of the Screw (Barnes Festival), Iside Giove in Argo and Tauride Arianna in Creta (London Handel Festival), Concepcion L’heure Espagnole and Doralice La gazzetta (RCM) Marcellina Le nozze di Figaro (British Youth Opera) and Dido Dido and Aeneas (Glyndebourne Youth Opera).
 She has covered major roles for English National Opera, Glyndebourne Festival, Glyndebourne On Tour, Scottish Opera, Welsh National Opera and English Touring Opera.

 Kezia is based in East London.
-Amidst the cancellation of opera contracts in 2020, she trained as a Birth and Postnatal Doula, and has been supporting both private clients and Asylum Seekers through their perinatal period.
-She is passionate about birth rights and anti-racism, and is trying to limit her screen time.
+Amidst the cancellation of opera contracts in 2020, she trained as a Birth and Postnatal Doula, and has been supporting clients both privately and through charities.